fuchs-fabian/studi-grades-py/README.md

 ## Needed support

-There are a few `TODOs` in the code that would certainly be good to implement.
+There are a few `TODO`s in the code that would certainly be good to implement.

 It would also be really cool to maybe create graphs or something?